-- o Environment: GHG emissions, air borne pollution, water borne pollution, water consumption, land use - Social: Excessive CEO Compensation, gender inequality, health and safety issues, child labour - o Governance: Monitoring corruption and bribery, tax avoidance - o Global ESG quality rating
+- Environment: GHG emissions, airborne pollution, waterborne pollution, water consumption, land use - Social: Excessive CEO Compensation, gender inequality, health and safety issues, child labor - o Governance: Monitoring corruption and bribery, tax avoidance - o Global ESG quality rating universe" method (screening of the investment universe based on the corporate responsibility criteria, regardless of the sectorial activity).

-In this way, the investment process and resulting stock picking used internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis trough a proprietary tool developed internally by the asset management company, using the "best in universe" method (screening of the investment universe based on the corporate responsibility criteria, regardless of the sectorial activity).
 The sub-fund excluded any issuer with an ABA score inferior to 2/10.
 There may have been a sector bias.

+In this way, the investment process and resulting stock picking used internal scoring with respect to both corporate responsibility and sustainability of companies based on an extra-financial analysis through a proprietary tool developed internally by the Management Company, using the "best in

-In addition, the sub-fund has applied the asset management company's exclusion policy.
+In addition, the sub-fund applied the exclusion policy of the asset management company.